 ■

-We now state and prove Yoneda's lemma.
+We now state and prove the Yoneda lemma.

-For fixed F, the map U↦F(U) defines a functor taking f↦f∗, which follows by the definition of a presheaf.
-Likewise, for fixed U, the assignment F↦F(U) defines a functor taking a presheaf morphism to its component at U, which follows by the definition of the presheaf category.
-It follows that the map (U,F)↦F(U) defines a bifunctor Bpairing from the product category.
+For fixed F, the map U↦F(U) is functorial by the definition of a presheaf.
+Likewise, for fixed U, the map F↦F(U) is functorial by the definition of the presheaf category.
+Thus, (U,F)↦F(U) defines a bifunctorBpairing.

 It remains to show that the two bifunctors are naturally isomorphic.
 For this, it suffices to check that they are natural on each factor.
 So, let f∈Hom(V,U).
 Then for all presheaf morphisms ϕ∈HomPSh(C)(HU,F), we have